Your first visit

 What's the difference between Gi and No-Gi?

-Gi uses the traditional uniform (a heavy jacket and pants) and the grips that come with it.
-No-Gi uses rash guards and shorts, runs at a faster pace, and is more wrestling-influenced.
+Gi uses the traditional uniform, a heavy jacket and pants, and the grips that come with it.
+No-Gi uses a rash guard and shorts, runs at a faster pace, and is more wrestling-influenced.
 We teach both.

 I'm over 30 / 40 / 50.
 Am I too old?

 Not even close.
-Our members range from 18 to 60+.
-Jiu-jitsu is built for all ages and body types.
+Our members range from 18 to 60+, including several in their 60s who actively train and compete.
+Jiu-Jitsu is built for all ages and body types.

 What if I've never done any martial art?